 The software allows users to analyze how issues spark debate on one platform versus another and in one region of the country or world versus another.
 It can also generate charts, graphs, and word clouds.

-The students have reported their findings in real time during the presidential and vice presidential debates and plan to do so for Election Day as well.
+The students reported their findings in real time during the presidential and vice presidential debates and on Election Day.

 During the first debate, the group found that Donald Trump drew nearly twice as many negative posts as Hillary Clinton.
 References to #FightingISIS spiked 2,000 percent on Facebook and Twitter with large negative associations for both candidates.